-This blog started as a place to collect favorite passages (and sometimes images)—saving them in a place where I can search for them again and also offering them to others.
-I organize these under three categories that you can read about at the bottom of this page.
-As a collection of favorite passages, this blog functions as a kind of commonplace book.
-Long histories of such collections—know as anthologia (“a garland”), florilegium (“a gathering of flowers”), silva rerum (“a forest of things”), and commonplace books—stretch back in time and inspire me.
-Although I have found my blogging practice to be helpful, only tenuous connections exist between a blog such as this and the many tangible practices connected to commonplace books.
+This blog started as a place to collect favorite passages—saving them in a place where I can search for them again (and also offering them to others).
+As a simple and long-term contemplative exercise, I have organize these from the start under the three categories of beauty with priesthood, goodness with kingship, and truth with prophecy (more on these below).
+In being a collection of favorite passages, this blog functions as a digital commonplace book.
+Long histories of such collections—know as anthologia (“a garland”), florilegium (“a gathering of flowers”), silva rerum (“a forest of things”), and commonplace books—stretch back in time and have inspired me (although sadly short of the more tangible practices of a true commonplace book).

 Desiderius Erasmus inspired the name for my blog.
 He appreciated the compiling of commonplace books (essential to his rhetorical theories in Copia: Foundations of the Abundant Style) and described this habit when writing about the daughters of his good friend Thomas More: